 Students may be eligible for an extension providing they have completed half their coursework including the midterm exam.
 Extension requests must be submitted to the Distance Education and eLearning program at least one week before the end of the quarter.
 Instructor's approval is required on all extension requests.

 Students who receive an extension will have an "I" (Incomplete) grade on their transcripts until the course is successfully completed.
 Students have the following quarter to complete the class.
-There is a $50 administrative fee for all extension requests.
-Contact the Distance Education and e–Learning program for applicable forms fill out.
+There may be an administrative fee for extension requests.
+Contact the Distance Education office for applicable forms fill out.

 How do I get my grades and transcripts?